 - Be consistent.
-The more you stick with your behaviour plan consistently, the more likely the plan will be successful. - Make sure the pupil has the chance to be successful right away. - Initially, set the pupil a goal that is easy to meet. - Reward and praise good behaviour, even if only for a short time, and then work up to supporting the pupil to behave well for longer periods of time. - The focus should be on preventing the pupil from moving to red by learning to control his or her behaviour, and NOT on punishing the child by moving him or her to red. - Reward good behaviour by recognising it in a realistic and positive light. - Never reward bad behaviour by laughing, thinking it's cute, ignoring it, or not confronting it.
+The more you stick with your behaviour plan consistently, the more likely the plan will be successful. - Make sure the pupil has the chance to be successful right away. - Initially, set the pupil a goal that is easy to meet.

+- Reward and praise good behaviour, even if only for a short time, and then work up to supporting the pupil to behave well for longer periods of time. - The focus should be on preventing the pupil from repeating their mistake by learning to control his or her behaviour, and NOT on sanctioning the child. - Reward good behaviour by recognising it in a realistic and positive light. - Never reward bad behaviour by laughing, thinking it's cute, ignoring it, or not confronting it.